Recorded on: 7/15/2024

 (Based on engagement, goal alignment, and key moment analysis)

-The therapist and client talk time is relatively balanced.
-The therapist speaks slightly more than the client, which is typical in a therapy session, to guide the conversation and provide support.
-The client is actively participating and sharing their thoughts and feelings.
+The therapist and client talk time are relatively balanced, with the therapist speaking slightly more than the client.
+The therapist is guiding the session and providing feedback, while the client is actively participating and sharing their experiences and concerns.
+The distribution suggests a collaborative therapeutic environment.